AlSch092/ObfuscateThis/README.md

 ## Memory Implications
 All routines are set as `__forceinline` such that a single location in memory cannot be hooked to reveal secrets.
 During deobfuscation, the obfuscated value is not revealed in memory, as only a deobfuscated copy is returned from the function.

+## License
+There is no license associated with this code, you are free to use it as you wish!

 Thank you for reading and taking an interest, happy coding.